transcoinme/apidocs/source/index.html.md

 #Curencies and pay methods

-At the moment, you can make exchange transactions in the following currencies 'USD','EUR' and crypto currencies 'BTC','ETH','LTC','XRP'.
+At the moment, you can make exchange transactions in the following currencies 'USD','EUR' and crypto currencies 'BTC','ETH','LTC'.
 Enter the appropriate currency codes in the fields 'from', 'to'.
 You can specify the following values as a payment method: 'card', 'bank', 'skrill', 'neteller'.
 Explanation in the table below.